Remedies for Water Pooling on Flat Roofs (Tips + Hacks)

 Flush Existing Drains

-Like the drains that live in your home, drains on commercial roofs can eventually become clogged with debris.
-In more extreme cases, these serious clogs can actually lead to standing water becoming a mainstay on your roof.
+Like the drains in your home, drains on commercial roofs can eventually become clogged with debris.
+In more extreme cases, these serious clogs can lead to standing water becoming a mainstay on your roof.

-To prevent that buildup of debris, try removing sticks, leaves, and any other rooftop debris from the drainage system of your building.
-Not only will this allow rain and melting snow to flow away from your building, but it will also prolong the life of your drainage system as well.
+To prevent debris buildup, try removing sticks, leaves, and any other rooftop debris from your building’s drainage system.
+Not only will this allow rain and melting snow to flow away from your building, but it will also prolong the life of your drainage system.

 On its own, that debris seems harmless.
-But when it builds and builds, it can lead to various issues with not only your roof but the drainage system as well.
-Take those preventative measures, and you should not only see a longer life for your drainage system but your roof as well.
+But when it builds and builds, it can lead to various issues with your roof and the drainage system.
+Take those preventative measures, and you should see a longer life for your drainage system and your roof.

 You can also hire a professional roofing service to come out and perform preventative cleanings on your drainage systems once or twice per year.
 That should be adequate to keep your drainage system clean and working optimally.